Ceremony & Retreats

 A Contemplative Cave Experience

 If you are not living on the edge you may be taking up too much space.
-Nothing to do with thrill-seeking, it’s about making the most of every moment, about stretching your boundaries, about being willing to learn constantly, and putting yourself in situations where learning is possible.
 Jim Whittaker said that in his memoir about climbing Mount Everest.
+Nothing to do with thrill-seeking, living on the edge is about showing up in every moment, about being willing to step out of your comfort zone, and about putting yourself in situations where new learning is possible.
 The edge I am inviting you toward takes place in a cave rather than the summit of the world’s highest mountain.
-It isn’t a scary edge, it isn’t a dangerous edge and it isn’t a physically strenuous edge.
+It isn’t a dangerous edge and it isn’t a physically strenuous edge.
 It is a creative edge, a nurturing edge, and a soul-stirring edge.

-You have been summoned by a cave.
-The cave ~ located near the town of Frankford, WV ~ welcomes you easily with a wide entrance through which you can walk from the filtered light of the forest into a serene embrace of still darkness.
-The entrance leads to a gorgeous and long stream passage, a wide passage that varies from 4 feet to 15 feet in height, and is 10 to 20 feet wide.
+You have been summoned to a cave.
+The cave ~ located near the town of Frankford, WV ~ welcomes you with a wide entrance through which you can walk from the filtered light of the forest into a serene embrace of still darkness.
+The mouth leads to a long stream passage that varies from 4 feet to 15 feet in height, and is 10 to 20 feet wide.
 With relatively dry clay banks at its bends, the cave also presents unique rock formations.
 The cave could easily be a character in a Dickens’ novel, as it calls itself: Higginbothams.